OpenFreeEnergy/gufe/docs/concepts/tokenizables.rst

 ====================================

 Most objects in **gufe** are subclasses of :class:`.GufeTokenizable`.
-This base class enforces common behavior and sets requirements necessaryto guarantee performance and reproducibility between all downstream packages that use **gufe**.
+This base class enforces common behavior and sets requirements necessary to guarantee performance and reproducibility between all downstream packages that use **gufe**.

 For example, when we create a ``SmallMoleculeComponent`` representing benzene, that object is also a ``GufeTokenizable``: